stevesch/stevesch-WiFiConnector/README.md

 with your device's IP address, for example:

-upload_port = 192.168.x.yyy
+upload_port = 192.168.x.x

-(where x.yyy are the digits from the IP of your device-- again, visible from the serial monitor if you attach USB temporarily and monitor the output).
+(where x.x are the digits from the IP of your device-- again, visible from the serial monitor if you attach USB temporarily and monitor the output).